What is divergence?

-As per my experience with divergence, the divergence works best on RSI.
-So, we will first try to understand what is RSI and how does it works, and then we will learn about RSI divergence throughout this article.
+As per our experience with divergence, the divergence works best on RSI.
+So, we will first try to understand what is RSI and how does it works, and then we will learn about RSI divergence throughout this blogpost.

-In the example above, I have my RSI installed in the trading view chart.
+In the example above, we have the RSI installed in the trading view chart.
 The two blue lines in the indicator window represent the overbought and oversold levels.
-I have set the overbought level to 70 and oversold level to 30.
+We have set the overbought level to 70 and oversold level to 30.
 The line which is following the price action and moving exactly like the price but between those two extreme levels is the RSI.

 What does RSI tell you?